OliverBrotchie/emailwiz/README.md

    request that this port be opened to send mail successfully.
 Although I have never had to do this on a Vultr VPS, others have had this issue so if you cannot send, contact your VPS provider.
+7. Edit parameter section in emailwiz script.
+For example, change '${domain}' to 'changchukuan.name' and '${subdom}' to 'mx'.

 ## Post-install requirement!